 With Black Friday coming up, this is the number one thing that I suggest you do right now.

-What makes that truly powerful is that we don’t force you to go into Gatsby all the time, we send this influencer data directly back to their profile in Klaviyo, or Omnisend, or Yachtpo loyalty, or whatever you’re using to manage your customers, do marketing outreach and automation.
+What makes that truly powerful is that we don’t force you to go into Gatsby all the time, we send this influencer data directly back to their profile in

 For example, you can email customers that have between one follower and 500 followers, asking them to post about the brand.
-Or if they have between 500 and 1000 follower, they receive a different email asking them to post about the brand and offering a sweet little discount.
+Or if they have between 500 and 1000 followers, they receive a different email asking them to post about the brand and offering a sweet little discount.

 It puts your influencer marketing strategy on autopilot, which is what we all want to do because the amount of work it takes is one of the major barriers to embracing influencer marketing.